OpenSourceEconomics/skillmodels/docs/source/basic_usage.rst

 Fitting models is very similar to fitting models in `Statsmodels`_

-The main object a user interacts with is ``SkillModel`` (see :ref:`estimation`) which is a subclass of Statsmodels `GenericLikelihoodModel`_.
+The main object a user interacts with is ``SkillModel`` (see :ref:`estimation`) which is a subclass of Statsmodel's `GenericLikelihoodModel`_.
 To create an instance of this class just type:

 .. code::

     from skillmodels import SkillModel
     mod = SkillModel(model_dict, dataset, estimator)

+The mandatory arguments of SkillModel are:

 * model_dict: dictionary that defines the model (usually loaded from a json file).
 See :ref:`model_specs` for details.
 * dataset: a pandas dataframe in long format.
 It has to contain columns that identify the period and individual.
 The names of these columns are indicated as 'period_identifier' and 'person_identifier' in the general section of the model dictionary.
 The default values are 'period' and 'id'.